Connections

 wsh

 is a small program that helps manage waveterm regardless of which machine you are currently connected to.
-It is always included on your host machine, but you also have the option to install it when connecting to a remote machine.
-If it is installed on the remote machine, it is installed at ~/.waveterm/bin/wsh
+It is always included on your host machine, but you also have the option to install it when connecting to SSH and WSL Connections.
+If it is installed on the connection, it is installed at ~/.waveterm/bin/wsh

 .
-Then, when wave connects to your connection (and only when wave connects to your connection), ~/.waveterm/bin
+Then, when wave connects to your connection (and only when wave connects to your connection), the following happens:

 wsh